 After your child applies for housing, your next time-sensitive decision involves paying the enrollment deposit.
 Florida State, as well as most selective schools, requires an enrollment deposit to be paid to the University by May 1 to reserve your child's place in our freshman class.
 It can be paid at any time prior to May 1, but please keep in mind it is non-refundable!
 If your child is considering other schools, you can wait until May 1 to pay the deposit, but no later.
 If you do not pay the enrollment deposit by May 1, your child's admission offer will be withdrawn.
 Your child can pay the admission deposit by accessing the status check feature of his or her application.

 After the deposit has been paid, your child must sign up for Orientation by May 1.
 Orientation is a mandatory program for new students designed to familiarize them with our University and our many activities and programs.
 During Orientation, your child will meet with an academic adviser and register for classes.
 You will be invited to participate in a family program which runs concurrently with, but separate from, your child's orientation.

-Your student's final high school transcripts and official college/university transcript(s) if dual enrolled, must be received in our office no later than mid-July (students should refer to their conditions of admission found in the Enrollment Information section of their Online Status Check).
+Your student's official SAT and/or ACT score reports, final high school transcripts, and official college/university transcript(s) if dual enrolled, must be received in our office no later than mid-July (students should refer to their conditions of admission found in the Enrollment Information section of their Application Status Check).